gsferreira/gsferreira.github.com/src/archive/2022/3-fluent-assertions-features-you-should-be-using/index.md

 ## 3️⃣ DateTime Features

-Date and Time assertions is so ellegant.
+Date and Time assertions is so elegant.

 Take a look into this little details.